EricStratosphere/MatrixMate/README.md

 Note: As of now, the feature to calculate reduced-row-echelon only works on systems that have the same number of unknowns as equations.
 Should there be more unknowns than equations or vice versa, errors may occur.

+# How to run

+<br>Clone the repository and run the executable MatrixMate application file.

 # License
 Distributed under GNU General Public License v2.0.
 See LICENSE.txt for more information.